Do cruise ships require masks? Full list of major cruise lines' face mask rules

-Face masks have become a part of everyday life - but will they be required onboard cruise ships?
+Face masks have become a part of everyday life - but are they required onboard cruise ships?
 This is your guide to the mask policy of all major cruise lines.

-Cruise lines vary in their approach to face masks, with the majority requiring coverings to be worn in public areas.
+Cruise lines vary in their approach to face masks, with some implementing a stricter stance than others.

 Carnival Cruise Line

 Fred.
-Olsen's mask policy explains: All guests will have to wear a face mask when moving around inside the ship and where social distancing is not possible (we do ask for a mask, rather than a shield or covering).
+Olsen's mask policy explains: "We do ask all guests to wear a face mask when moving around inside the ship and where social distancing is not possible (we do ask for a mask, rather than a shield or covering).

 Holland America Line

-MSC's face coverings rule is: "Face masks required when in public areas, except when seated in restaurants, bars, lounges, and when sitting on the sun deck."
+MSC's face coverings rule is: "Face masks required when in public areas indoors, except when seated in restaurants, bars and lounges."

 Norwegian Cruise Line